tedneward/Azgaarnoth/Races/Elves.md

 * **Superior Darkvision**.
 Your darkvision has a range of 120 feet, instead of 60.

 * **Sunlight Sensitivity**.
 You have disadvantage on attack rolls and Wisdom (Perception) checks that rely on sight when you, the target of the attack, or whatever you are trying to perceive is in direct sunlight.

+### Drow Racial Feats
+*Prerequisite: Elf (drow)*

+You learn more of the magic typical of dark elves.
+You learn the detect magic spell and can cast it at will, without expending a spell slot.
+You also learn levitate and dispel magic, each of which you can cast once without expending a spell slot.
+You regain the ability to cast the spell in this way when you finish a long rest.
+Charisma is your spellcasting ability for these spells.